530

 SMTP Error 530: Authentication Required

-Hard Bounce High Severity Security RFC 4954
+Permanent failure High severity Security RFC 4954

+SMTP Error 530 means “Authentication Required.”
 The server requires SMTP authentication before accepting email.
 Your sending server must provide valid credentials using the AUTH command before sending the MAIL FROM command.

 SMTP code 530 means the receiving server requires authentication before it will accept your email for relay or delivery.
 This is the server's way of saying you must log in before sending.
 This is most commonly encountered when configuring a smarthost or relay server, not when sending to external recipients.